charelF/isbnviz/README.md

 # ISBN visualization

 My submission for the ISBN visualization contest hosted by Anna's Archive.

+> [!NOTE]
-The [`submission`](https://github.com/charelF/isbnviz/tree/submissions) branch  is locked to the last commit it did before the deadline.
+> The [`submission`](https://github.com/charelF/isbnviz/tree/submissions) branch  is locked to the last commit it did before the deadline.

 More explanations can be found on the project page at https://isbnviz.pages.dev